papageo-dev/Multithreaded-Single-Lane-Bridge/README.md

 from the 1st thread terminates and collisions occur.
 Conflicts occur more frequently as the number of threads increases.

-•Scenario 2: Safe transit but without justice.
-Whoever catches up, passes by.
+•Scenario 2: Safe transit, but without justice.
+(Whoever catches up, passes by.)

 The threads(red and blue cars) reach the ends of the bridge at different times or at the same time, but cross the bridge at different times.
 After one finishes its route, the next one "enters" and conflicts are avoided.